CoderMohitSinha/KBS-Project/README.md

             data.
-           2)  Dashboard for User group, Dashboard for Data Engineers we will create a dashboard to visualize the outcome of our analysis
+           2)  Dashboard for User group, Dashboard for Data Engineers we will create a dashboard to visualize the outcome of our analysis User group:
+           - Visualization to that displays events on a map with timeline slider.
+           - Correlation matrices between event types and observation percentages in relation to time Data Engineers
+           - Visualizations with additional attributes such as metrics and methods used in measuring air quality (helps make sure that               everything is consistent for user group)
+           - Filtering tools for certification indicators (attribute used to validate accuracy of information)

            3)  GCP further processing - ML
              We will try to predict the  air quality based on the historic